 A UPS store private mailbox offers more of a professional image than a USPS PO Box.
 Although you can use the latter for your home-based business, customers regard you as more professional when you have a recognized physical address on your website.

-However, the UPS mailbox also comes with some downsides like most other things.
+However, the UPS mailbox also has some downsides, like most other things.
 We’ve highlighted them below.

 Disadvantages of UPS mailbox